YanKlInnomme/FoundryVTT-k4lt-fr/README.md

  * The Babele module (essential for translation)
  * Lib-wrapper module (required for Babele)

+## Version 5.5.0

+ * Updated the manifest for proper activation of required modules
+ * Added the "Gallery of Souls" scenario to the "Official Scenarios" Adventure compendium

 ## Version 5.0.0

  * Update for the new 'k4lt' system (https://github.com/YanKlInnomme/FoundryVTT-k4lt)